xsdk-project/xsdk-policy-compatibility/template.md

 Please, provide information on your compability status for each mandatory policy, and if possible also for recommended policies.
 If you are not compatible, state what is lacking and what are your plans on how to achieve compliance.

-For current xSDK member packages: If you were not fully compatible at some point, please describe the steps you undertook to fulfill the policy.
-This information will be helpful for future xSDK member packages.
+For current xSDK packages: If you were not fully compatible at some point, please describe the steps you undertook to fulfill the policy.
+This information will be helpful for future xSDK packages.

+An xSDK compatible package is considered to be a member package if it uses, or can be used by another package in the xSDK.

 **Website:** \<package website\>

+**Member:** \<yes/no\>

 ### Mandatory Policies